Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

 Unfortunately, Windows does not have mDNS support built-in, which is necessary in order to visit .local addresses, so we recommend using the Bonjour service.
 Check out this :ref:`FAQ answer<why-bonjour>` for details.

+.. note:: Using Tor to download your LAN certificate is required for security reasons

+#.
+Using a Tor browser of your choice, visit your Embassy and download your LAN certificate from the *Embassy tab > LAN > Download Root CA*

 #.
 Install `Bonjour Print Services <https://support.apple.com/kb/DL999>`_ on your Windows machine.

    .. tip::  If you are experiencing issues after installing Bonjour, you might have had a previous or failed install.
 To fix: